pierre-cm/galbe/docs/introduction/getting-started.md

 # Getting Started

-Galbe is a JavaScript web framework for building fast and versatile backend servers with Bun.
+Galbe is a JavaScript web framework for building fast and versatile backend servers with [Bun](https://bun.sh).

-Designed for simplicity, Galbe allows you to quickly create and configure a project.
-In addition to its ease of use, it offers various features that help you focus on your application's core logic.
+Designed for simplicity, Galbe lets you create and configure a project quickly.
+Beyond ease of use, it ships with the features you need to focus on your application's core logic.

 ## Requirements